 Some towns have imposed a 3% Community Impact Fee on any homes whose owners rent more than one home in the town.
 This fee is in addition to the lodging tax.
 Be sure to check the Massachusetts DOR website to see if your town has imposed this fee.
 If your rentals are affected by this fee, please contact our office and we will assist you in adjusting the lodging tax on your listings.

-Tourism is the lifeblood of the Cape and Islands’ economy, and vacation rental homes are a vital contribution.
-However, the growing numbers and increasing rental rates of vacation rental homes on the Cape and Islands are coinciding with exploding market prices.
-Housing for year-round families and the local workforce is in short supply.
-As a result, town officials are documenting which homes are rented on a short-term basis and ensuring they have safety protocols in place.
+Some people are questioning why towns require registration when they never did before.
+One reason is that the growing numbers and increasing rental rates of vacation rental homes on the Cape and Islands are coinciding with exploding market prices, creating a short supply of housing for year-round families and the local workforce.
+As a result, town officials feel the need to document the homes that are rented on a short-term basis and to ensure that these homes have safety protocols in place.
 Some towns are defining the occupancy as well.
-(In most areas, it’s two people per bedroom plus two additional people.)
+(In most areas, occupancy is restricted to two people per bedroom plus two additional people.)

 Note: The fees above are subject to change, so you will want to confirm with your town.
 It is the responsibility of every vacation rental owner to verify the registration fee of their town and to comply with all local and state laws, regulations, required fees, applications, and inspections.